 9200.
 You can also set another port to be used by Kibana in the

 - Open your hosted Kibana site and configure an index pattern.

 For more information, see Kibana Guide » Index patterns APIs

 NOTE: Because Kibana is a client-side HTML application, which invokes the Elasticsearch REST API directly from the client's browser, the Elasticsearch server must be accessible from the machine of every user who is allowed to view the audit log.
 To avoid unrestricted access to the audit log (either through Kibana or just by calling the REST services of the Elasticsearch server), employ some network protection mechanism like a firewall (for example, white listing user IPs) or a dedicated VPN.
 In addition, make sure that these restrictions do not prevent Sitefinity CMS from connecting to Elasticsearch.

 Upgrade single node and related indices

 Elasticsearch can usually be upgraded using a rolling upgrade process so upgrading does not interrupt service.
-For more information, see Elastic’s rolling upgrades.
+For more information, see Upgrade Elasticsearch.

 Elasticsearch can read indices created in the previous major version.
-If you have indices created in 5.x or before, you must reindex or delete them before upgrading to 7.5.1.
+If you have indices created in 5.x or before, you must reindex or delete them before upgrading to 7.17.4.
 Elasticsearch nodes will fail to start if incompatible indices are present.
 Snapshots of 5.x or earlier indices cannot be restored to a 7.x cluster even if they were created by a 6.x cluster.
-For information about upgrading old indices, see Reindex to upgrade.
+For information about upgrading old indices, see Reindex before upgrading.

 Upgrade to 6.x guide